AIGeekSquad/MetaRAG/README.md

 - CSV Files: Reads CSV files and creates embeddings
 - Web URLs: Read and processes data from web pages even ones in which you can not read the DOM
 -
 To process data from Wikipedia for right now, a environment variable named "CATEGORY_LIST" should be set with comma delimited strings of categories.
-Example: \["electric guitar", "guitar heros", "acoustic guitar"\]
+Example: \["electric guitar", "guitar heroes", "acoustic guitar"\]

 To process content from the web via urls, a json file should be created that has urls in the following json format:
 {